supadupadao/skipper/docs/README.md

    voter2 --❎--> proposal
 ```

+### 3. Executing

-3. If there enough votes DAO performs the proposed action
+If proposal received required amount of "for" votes, DAO performs proposed action.

+Otherwise proposal closes, DAO ignores this proposal and performing no actions

 ```mermaid
 flowchart LR